+Statutory Public Meeting

-A statutory Public Meeting on the proposed application is scheduled on May 2, 2024, at Planning Committee at which time staff's recommendations will be made to Planning Committee.
-Revisions that are required as a result of feedback received at the Community Meeting will be reflected in staff's recommendations at the statutory Public Meeting.
-Anyone who attends the statutory Public Meeting may present an oral submission, and/or provide a written submission on the proposal.
+This recommendation report forms the basis of a statutory public meeting at Planning Committee.
+Anyone who attends the statutory public meeting may present an oral submission, and/or provide a written submission on the proposed application.
 Also, any person may make written submissions at any time before City Council makes a decision on the application.

 If a person or public body would otherwise have an ability to appeal the decision of the Council of the Corporation of the City of Kingston to the Ontario Land Tribunal but the person or public body does not make oral submissions at a public meeting or make written submissions to the City of Kingston before the by-law is passed, the person or public body is not entitled to appeal the decision.
 If a person or public body does not make oral submissions to the City of Kingston before the City of Kingston before the City of Kingston before the by-law is passed, the person or public body is not entitled to appeal the decision.
-If a person or public body does not make oral submissions at a public meeting or make written submissions to the City of Kingston before the by-law is passed, the person or public body may not be added as a party to the hearing of an appeal before the Ontario Land Tribunal unless, in the opinion of the Tribunal, there are reasonable grounds to do so.
+If a person or public body does not make oral submissions at a public meeting, or make written submissions to the City of Kingston before the by-law is passed, the person or public body may not be added as a party to the hearing of an appeal before the Ontario Land Tribunal unless, in the opinion of the Tribunal, there are reasonable grounds to do so.